Skip to content

 6. Move in and plan ahead

-Once you complete the purchase, you become a shared owner.
-Set up your mortgage payments and rent direct debits, and start thinking about when you might want to staircase to increase your ownership share.
+Once the purchase completes, you are a shared owner.
+Set up direct debits for the mortgage and the rent, and start thinking about when you might staircase to own a bigger share.

 About the writer